advaitnene/AWS-Dining-Concierge-Chatbot/README.md

 - After this step, chat with the bot one more time.
 - You will now get a suggestion of resturants on your mail.
 - **NOTE:** This process must be done for new E-mail ID.
 If the e-mail has been used before, verification is not needed, suggestion will be mailed directly.
+- The bot only accepts future dates like tomorrow. (today, yesterday or any past date will not give results.)